DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/vktProgramMenu.png)

-All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), and VCV Rack 2 autosave feature (every 15s).
+All programs (and their relevant default settings) are always saved along the VCV patch file (.vcv), VCV preset file (.vcvm), and VCV Rack 2 autosave feature.

-A _Vektor_ program is using 4 pages:
+_Vektor_ PROGRAM is using 4 pages:
 - The first (home) page displays the program number and name along L2 button, and MIX ENVelope state (on/off) along L5 button.
 - The second page displays settings dedicated to FM input (FM depth along L4 button, and FM mode along L5).
 - The third page displays settings dedicated to LFO 1: AMP amount (L2), waveform (L3), frequency (L4), and retrigger(L5).